All scholarship applicants are considered for general admission (you do not need to submit a separate general application).

 This award is intended for any writer born outside of the United States.

-Carol Shields Scholarship for Indigenous Female and Non-Binary Fiction Authors (One)
+The Carol Shields Prize Foundation Scholarship for Indigenous Women and Non-Binary Writers (One)

 Tin House is pleased to partner with the Carol Shields Prize for Fiction to award a scholarship to a female/non-binary North American Indigenous fiction writer.
 This award welcomes and encourages submissions by transgender woman authors and recognizes trans women as women without qualification.